natacha-beck/cbrain-wiki/MICAPIPE.md

 All the outputs are BIDS conform and stored under their correspondent directory (e.g. anat, func dwi..).

-You can navigate in the tree directory by expanding each folder and visualize files without downloading them by simply clicking on the link.
+You can navigate in the tree directory by expanding each folder and visualize files without the need to download them by simply clicking on the link.

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/22328b43-a529-4b79-87eb-b884529a9b20)</kbd>